lamberta/devkit-doc/api/ui/widget/listview.md

 ### getFilteredDataSource (filter)

 Parameters
-:    1. `filter {function (item)}` ---Function that tests each item in the dataSource for membership in the filtered `DataSource`.
+:    1. `filter {function (item)}` ---Function that tests each item in the dataSource for membership in the filtered `GCDataSource`.

-Returns `{DataSource}` --- a new filtered dataSource with all the items from the original dataSource that the callback function returns `true` for.
-The filtered `DataSource` is _live_, meaning that adding or updating items in the original `DataSource` at any time will execute the `filter` function to check to see if the new or updated item should be in the filtered `DataSource`.
+Returns `{GCDataSource}` --- a new filtered dataSource with all the items from the original dataSource that the callback function returns `true` for.
+The filtered `GCDataSource` is _live_, meaning that adding or updating items in the original `GCDataSource` at any time will execute the `filter` function to check to see if the new or updated item should be in the filtered `GCDataSource`.
-Similarly, if items are removed from the original `DataSource`, they are removed from the filtered `DataSource`.
+Similarly, if items are removed from the original `GCDataSource`, they are removed from the filtered `GCDataSource`.

 ~~~
 var Value = Class(function () {